Finding Solace in a Bowl of Mush

 In the great green room | There was a telephone | And a red balloon | And a picture of - | The cow jumping over the moon | And there were three little bears sitting on chairs |And two little kittens |And a pair of mittens | And a little toy house |And a young mouse

 How I loved to spot that little mouse, hidden on each colour page!
 No matter how many times we read this, there was always one spread where the mouse was fiendishly hard to spot.
-(I copied this device in my Santa book, Shhh!)
+(I used the same device in my books, Shhh! and I’ve Seen Santa!)
 In my memory, the mouse lived in the toy house (influenced by my childhood fantasy of having a pet mouse, and Beatrix Potter's Two Bad Mice perhaps?).
 But there's nothing to confirm this.
 It was a construct of my imagination - an example of how a child will engage in a make-believe world.

 Goodnight Moon is gently soporific, with its lilting rhyme.
 I imagined the quiet old lady who's whispering "hush" to be the bunny's grandmother.
 I likened her to my Nan Warnes, herself a calming presence, sitting and knitting.